chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 ## The Bitwise Operations

-There are 5 bitwise operations which operate on the bits of data in a computer.
+This chapter explains 5 bitwise operations which operate on the bits of data in a computer.
 For the purpose of demonstration, it doesn't matter which number the bits represent at the moment.
 This is because the bits don't have to represent numbers at all but can represent anything described in two states.
 Bits are commonly used to represent statements that are ***true*** or ***false***.
 For the purposes of this section, the words AND, OR, XOR are in capital letters because their meaning is only loosely related to the English words they get their name from.

 ### Bitwise AND Operation